Career advice

 Long story short: applying through the company’s website is the better choice.
 You will stand out from most candidates and show more commitment.

 Today, you can apply for a job almost anywhere online.
-Most companies have profiles on job boards, LinkedIn, Glassdoor, and other websites.
+Most companies have profiles and post job descriptions on job boards, LinkedIn, Glassdoor, and other relevant websites.
 They also have their own sites that usually include career portals.
 Eventually, your resume should end up in the same place - an applicant tracking system (ATS).
 So why should you care about how to send your resume anyway?

 The answer is not straightforward and may vary from company to company, as different organizations use different ATS software and have different processes in place.
-But more often than not, you will find that applying directly via the company’s website maximizes your chances of securing an interview.
+But more often than not, you will find that a job application made directly via the company’s website maximizes your chances of securing an interview.
 Read further to better understand why.

-Reasons to apply directly through the company’s website
+Reasons to apply to the position directly through the company’s website

 There is a saying that a company’s website is like a salesperson who’s working 24/7.
 You could also say that about it being a recruiter.
 On most such websites, you may find information about the company culture, its values, and how the organization treats, takes care of, and invests in the employees.
 This can help to decide if it’s the right company to work for.
 But there's more to it for you.